pyrocko/grond/docs/source/method/index.rst

 Forward modelling with pre-calculated Green's functions
 =======================================================

-The forward modelling of raw synthetic data :math:`{\bf d}_{raw, synth}` for earthquake source models requires the calculation of the Green's function (GF) between all source points and receiver positions involved, based on a medium model.
-In the general earthquake source problem, the positions of the sources change during the optimisation because the misfit is calculated for many different source-receiver configurations.
+The forward modelling of raw synthetic data :math:`{\bf d}_{raw, synth}` for earthquake source models requires the calculation of the Green's function (GF) between all :term:`source` points and :term:`receiver` positions involved, based on a medium model.
+In the general earthquake :term:`source problem <Problem>`, the positions of the sources change during the optimisation because the misfit is calculated for many different source-receiver configurations.
 The calculation of the GFs for each specific source-receiver pair is computationally costly and would be a significant contribution to the total computational duration of an optimisation.
-Therefore, in Grond leverages pre-calculated GFs, stored in a database called 'Pyrocko GF store`, are used that have been created with the `Pyrocko fomosto module`_.
+Therefore, in Grond leverages pre-calculated GFs, stored in a database called Pyrocko :term:`GF store <Green's Function Store>`, are used that have been created with the `Pyrocko fomosto module`_.

-Generally, we distinguish different types of GF stores (for detail see the `Pyrocko fomosto module`_ documentation).
+Generally, we distinguish different types of :term:`GF stores <Green's Function Store>` (for detail see the `Pyrocko fomosto module`_ documentation).
 For the options possible in Grond at the moment we need only to distinguish between GFs that have been calculated based on different GF methods to either allow for the fast forward calculation of dynamic seismic waveforms or static near-field displacements.

-GF stores can be searched and downloaded on our `GF store database`_, for the some general global seismic waveform analyses and/or for InSAR and GNSS data analyses based, e.g. on the global 1d `PREM model`_,.
+GF stores can be searched and downloaded on our `GF store database`_, for the some general global seismic waveform analyses and/or for InSAR and GNSS data analyses based, e.g. on the global 1D `PREM model`_,.
 For more specific analyses, based on an individual choice of the medium, the GF store can be created - usually very swiftly - with the `Pyrocko fomosto module`_ for different GF methods.

 GFs for seismic waveforms
 -------------------------